harrywang/streamlit-basics/README.md

 This repo demonstrates how to showcase your data science project as a web application using [Streamlit](https://www.streamlit.io/) both locally and remotely (AWS and Heroku).

-Tested with Python 3.8.1
+Tested with Python 3.8

-## Folder Structure
+## Files

+- `requirements.txt` and `requirements-dev.txt`: package requirements files
+- `titanic_train.csv` and `tree-clf.pickle`: data file and pre-trained decision tree model
-- st-demo: files for the streamlit demo
+- `app.ipynb`: notebook for the analysis
+- `app.py`: streamlit app file
+- `Dockerfile` for docker deployment
+- `Procfile` and `setup.sh`: heroku deployment files - they must be in the root folder
-- aws: files used for AWS Fargate deployment using AWS CDK
+- `aws` folder: files used for AWS Fargate deployment using AWS CDK
-- heroku: files used for heroku deployment

 ## Streamlit Data and Model